codiewood/BSP_Project/docs/index.rst

 ..
-OxRSE CI Course documentation master file, created by sphinx-quickstart on Mon Nov 23 15:05:16 2020.
+BSP Project documentation master file, created by sphinx-quickstart on Mon Nov 23 15:05:16 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OxRSE CI Course's documentation!
+Welcome to Part B Structured Project's documentation!
 ===========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-Hello world!

 Indices and tables
 ==================